Blog How To Get a Mugshot Off Google and Clear Your Name from Search Results

 How to Remove Arrest Records and Mugshots Online

-There are several steps that you can take to remove arrest records online and have your mugshot removed from the internet.
+Several steps can help you remove arrest records online and have your mugshot removed from the internet.

-Before you engage in removing these details by yourself, though, we want to let you know that mugshot removal might be a long and tiresome process.
-It’s common for people to want professional assistance with mugshot removal.
-Call us at (844) 458-6735 to discuss your options, and read on to learn about the DIY solution to mugshot removal, too.
+Before you try removing these details yourself, know that removing mugshots can be long and tiresome.
+Many people seek professional help with mugshot removal.
+Call us at (844) 458-6735 to discuss your options, and read on to learn about the DIY solution.

 The first step to having your mugshot removed from a data broker website is contacting the website owner.
-You should first find information about the website, such as contact details, which can often be found in the Terms and Conditions or Privacy Policy.
+Find contact details, often in the Terms and Conditions or Privacy Policy.

-Explain why you want your mugshot removed, and provide a link that goes directly to your information on the website.
-You may need to provide proof, such as documentation of expungement or record sealing, to support your removal request.
-With a compelling enough reason, they may agree to take down your mugshot and arrest record within a matter of hours or days.
-Contacting website owners directly is a common method to request the removal of mugshots, and many mugshot websites allow individuals to submit removal requests, but the process can vary.
+Explain why you want your mugshot removed and provide a link to your information on the website.
+You may need to provide proof, like documentation of expungement or record sealing.
+Official documentation is often required to secure a mugshot takedown.
+With a strong enough reason, they may agree to take down your mugshot and arrest record within hours or days.
+Contacting website owners directly is a common method to request mugshot removal, but the process varies.
+Under Florida Statute 901.43, the removal request must be sent by registered mail to the publisher or its registered agent.
+Some people also send a formal demand letter by certified mail.
+Florida law requires sites to comply within 10 days or face civil penalties of up to $1,000 per day plus court costs and attorney fees.

-Are you unsure of how to make your mugshot removal case to the website owner?
-Check out their Terms and Conditions first.
-When making your removal request, be polite and professional, and remember that persistence is key when following up.
-The website may clearly state when it’ll remove mugshots and other personal information from its database.
+If you are unsure how to make your mugshot removal case, check their Terms and Conditions first.
+When making your request, be polite and professional.
+Persistence is key when following up.
+The website may state when it will remove mugshots and other personal information.

-Another way of removing police reports and mugshots from the internet is by contacting Google and any other search engines where your info appears.
+Another way to remove police reports and mugshots from the internet is to contact Google and other search engines after identifying the webpage where the mugshot appears.
 Google does not host mugshots; it only indexes them from external websites.
+It can remove links from search results, not the content from the original site.

-If you have a compelling reason for Google Search to remove your mugshot or arrest record, like a court order, they’re likely to delete your information from search results.
+If you have a strong reason for Google to remove your mugshot or arrest record, like a court order, they may delete your information from search results.
 However, Google does not remove mugshots automatically; they must be deleted from the original source first.

-Most of the time, search engines have a legal obligation to remove your data if you were wrongly convicted or if you were the victim of identity theft, resulting in your mugshot appearing online.
-To remove a mugshot from Google, you must first delete it from the original source website.
+Most search engines have a legal obligation to remove your data if you were wrongly convicted or if you were the victim of identity theft, resulting in your mugshot appearing online.
+To remove a mugshot from Google, delete it from the original source website first.

-However, you won’t be able to remove a mugshot from results simply because it’s embarrassing or you want to protect your online reputation.
-You must be able to demonstrate that your data appearing online violates the search engine’s policies.
-You can request Google to remove outdated content from a page after the original source has deleted the mugshot, but even after a website deletes a mugshot, it may persist in search results due to caching by search engines.
+You won’t be able to remove a mugshot from results just because it’s embarrassing or you want to protect your online reputation.
+You must show that your data violates the search engine’s policies.
+You can use Google’s outdated content tool to remove old mugshot links after the source page is changed or deleted.
+Even after a website deletes a mugshot, it may persist in search results due to caching.
+If the website refuses to cooperate, you can ask Google to review the result for removal or de-indexing under its policies.

-Is having your arrest record or mugshot online causing damage to your online reputation and personal or professional life?
+Is having your arrest record or mugshot online damaging your reputation and personal or professional life?
 Consider contacting a mugshot removal service.

-Experts in mugshot removal already have connections with mugshot site owners.
-Professional services are especially helpful in complex cases, such as when legal barriers or stubborn website owners are involved.
+Experts in mugshot removal have connections with mugshot site owners.
+Professional services help in complex cases, such as legal barriers or stubborn website owners.

-While you’ll be charged to have your mugshot removed, it’s often worth the cost to save your online reputation.
-Some mugshot removal services require you to pay money, but it is important to avoid scams that demand high fees without guarantee of long-term removal.
-This improves your chances of getting job, housing and personal opportunities moving forward.
-Professional services can also help with contacting other sites that may be displaying your mugshot.
+Professional mugshot removal services often cost about $3,000 to $15,000.
+When you pay for removal, avoid scams that demand high fees without long-term removal guarantees.
+This improves your chances of getting jobs, housing, and personal opportunities.
+Professional services can also help contact other sites displaying your mugshot.

-Call us at to discuss your options, and read on to learn about the DIY solution to mugshot removal, too.
-Professional mugshot removal services can help individuals overwhelmed by the removal process or struggling to get results.
+Call us to discuss your options and read on to learn about the DIY solution.
+Professional services help those overwhelmed by the removal process or struggling to get results.

 To learn more about online content removal, give our experts a call at (844) 458-6735 for a free consultation.